The Jonathan and Barbara Silver Foundation 2026 Grant for Writing on Sculpture

 ROUND 1: Preliminary Proposal, Work Samples, and Answers to Questions

-Applicants will submit a proposal consisting of a short project description (up to 50 words), longer project description (up to 300 words), CV, bio (optional), and links to their website (if applicable).
+Applicants will submit a proposal for a writing project that will be completed in 2027.
+The proposal will include a short project description (up to 50 words), a longer project description (up to 300 words), a CV, a bio (optional), and links to their website (if applicable).

-The applicant should note if they plan to feature the proposed project in an upcoming scheduled exhibition.
+The applicant should note if they plan to feature the proposed project in an upcoming scheduled publication.

 Applicants are required to answer the following questions (250 words each):